The Complete Guide to Driving in Wallis and Futuna

 Vehicle rental can usually be delivered to Hihifo Airport, Pointe Vele Airport or your accommodation for a small fee.

-Most vehicle rental companies in Wallis and Futuna will go through the standard process of a car inspection, taking your driver's licence details and offering basic insurance options.
-The Cost of Renting a Car in Wallis and Futuna: Full Car Rental Cost Breakdown LINK#T004.
+Most vehicle rental companies in Wallis and Futuna will go through the standard process of a car inspection, taking your driver's licence and credit card details.

 What are the Rental Vehicles Like in Wallis and Futuna?